powsybl/powsybl.github.io/pages/documentation/developer/tutorials/index.md

 ## Single line diagram
 - [Create the Java code to display single line diagram](../api_guide/single-line-diagram/svg-writing.md): Learn how to create the Java code to generate diagram SVG

+## Downscaling
+- [Create the Java code to map hypothesis on a network](downscaling.md): Learn how to create the Java code to map study state hypothesis on a network